ibm-cloud-docs/vpc/vsi_is_profiles.md

 When you create a GPU profile, keep the following recommendations in mind.

+- During {{site.data.keyword.Bluemix_notm}} periodic maintenance, GPU workloads aren't secure live migrated.
+Instead, the virtual server instance is restarted.
+You are notified 30 days in advance of any maintenance where the virtual server instance will be restarted.
+For more information, see [Understanding cloud maintenance operations](/docs/vpc?topic=vpc-about-cloud-maintenance).
 - If you are using GPU profiles, you need to install the NVIDA driver onto your virtual server instance.
 For more information, see [Managing GPUs](/docs/vpc?topic=vpc-managing-gpus).
 - If you are using GPU profiles, you might need to install the CUDA toolkit onto your virtual server instance.
 For more information, see [Managing GPUs](/docs/vpc?topic=vpc-managing-gpus).
 - For more information about persistent storage options, see [Storage notes for profiles](#storage-notes-for-profiles).

+Considerations specific to the GPU `-a100` profile:
+- Only Redhat and Ubuntu are supported.
+- This profile is not certified for {{site.data.keyword.Bluemix_notm}} for Financial Service&reg;.
+While you can configure flow logs for the VPC, instance, interface, or subnets, data is not captured for the `-a100` profile.
+- You can't [resize a virtual server instance](/docs/vpc?topic=vpc-resizing-an-instance&interface=ui) that was created with this profile.
+- You can't attach new NICs or volumes to an existing, running virtual server instance.
+You must first stop the virtual server instance, make the changes, and then restart the virtual server instance.

 ## Storage Optimized
 {: #storageopt}